Lewis H. Morgan: Work in ethnology

 He wanted to provide evidence for monogenesis, the theory that all human beings descend from a common source (as opposed to polygenism).

 In the late 1850s and 1860s, Morgan collected kinship data from a variety of Native American tribes.
 In his quest to do comparative kinship studies, Morgan also corresponded with scholars, missionaries, US Indian agents, colonial agents, and military officers around the world.
 He created a questionnaire which others could complete so he could collect data in a standardized way.
-Over several years, he made months-long trips to what was then the Wild West to further his research.
+Over several years, he made months-long trips across the Old West to further his research.

 With the help of local contacts and, after intensive correspondence over the course of years, Morgan analyzed his data and wrote his seminal Systems of Consanguinity and Affinity of the Human Family (1871), which was printed by the Smithsonian Press.
 It "created at a stroke what without exaggeration might be called the seminal concern of contemporary anthropology, the study of kinship ..."
 In this work, Morgan set forth his argument for the unity of humankind.
 At the same time, he presented a sophisticated schema of social evolution based upon the relationship terms, the categories of kinship, used by peoples around the world.
 Through his analysis of kinship terms, Morgan discerned that the structure of the family and social institutions develop and change according to a specific sequence.